sftblw/birdsite_live/VARIABLES.md

 * `Instance:Name` (default: BirdsiteLIVE) the name of the instance
 * `Instance:ResolveMentionsInProfiles` (default: true) to enable or disable mentions parsing in profile's description.
 Resolving it will consume more User's API calls since newly discovered account can also contain references to others accounts as well.
 On a big instance it is recommended to disable it.
 * `Instance:PublishReplies` (default: false) to enable or disable replies publishing.
 * `Instance:UnlistedTwitterAccounts` (default: null) to enable unlisted publication for selected twitter accounts, separated by `;` (please limit this to brands and other public profiles).
+* `Instance:TwitterDomain` (default: twitter.com) redirect to a different domain (i.e. a Nitter instance) instead of Twitter

 # Docker Compose full example